Recently Rhythm Fix has been very active in school classes like our weekly lessons at the Kerry Street Community School in Hamilton Hill and through the Song Room at Tranby and Challis PS.

 Our latest venture is 'Primal Drumdance'.
 Two combined classes back to back.

-Primal Drumdance can be booked now as a school incursion for mid July onwards.
+Primal Drumdance can be booked now as a school incursion.

 # Recently Rhythm Fix has been very active in school classes like our weekly lessons at the Kerry Street Community School in Hamilton Hill and through the Song Room at Tranby and Challis PS.

-# We also run weekly drum circles for people who are discovering their abilities like at our North Freo Bowling Club venue with Rocky Bay and Intework groups, Burbridge School in Koondoola and Activ in East Victoria Park.
+# We also run weekly drum circles for people who are discovering their abilities like at our Jam Fix Freo at the North Freo Bowling Club venue with Rocky Bay and Intework groups, Burbridge School in Koondoola, Jam Fix North at the Dryandra Community Centre and Activ-Minbilup House in East Victoria Park.

 see disabilities page